evaera/Cmdr/docs/03-reference/03-hooks.md

 :::info Version Requirement

 `BeforeCommandRegister` was introduced in **v1.13.0**.
-If you are using an older release (such as **v1.12.0** on Wally), this hook is not yet available and attempting to register it will result in an error.
-Make sure your Cmdr installation is updated to v1.13.0 or higher to use this feature.
+If you are using an older release (such as **v1.12.0**), this hook is not yet available and attempting to register it will result in an error.
+Make sure your Cmdr installation is updated to use this feature.

 :::